-Fire-resistant doors don’t necessarily have to be bland and bulky and devoid of character; Envirograf’s Door Upgrade Paint System, for example, can be painted over so you don’t lose your colour schemes, whilst still upgrading its fire resistance.
+Fire-resistant doors don’t necessarily have to be bland and bulky and devoid of character; Thermoguard Timbercoat Door Upgrade System, for example, is available in over 4,000 colours so you don’t have to compromise on appearance, whilst still improving its fire resistance.
 Great for the home, such as bedroom and loft doors, and important for shops that build their shopping environments for a better consumer experience, especially in an age where more consumers skip the high street and buy online.

 Previous paints often don’t need to be stripped off – just prepare the door and then apply the fire-resistant coatings.
-Certain conventional decorative paints can then be used on top once the fire coatings are dry and cured.
+Application can be carried out by brush or spray.

-The system contains the correct amount of primer, intumescent coating and top coat to finish a project, and as with most products you can also request a Certificate of Supply, signed by the applicator which can be shown to your local authority if requested for verification.
+The system contains the correct amount of intumescent coating and top coat to finish 2 doors on both sides per pack, and as with most products you can also request a Certificate of Supply, signed by the applicator which can be shown to your local authority if requested for verification.

 For a fire door to function as required, it needs to be fitted correctly.
 Fixing a fire-resistant seal into the bottom of the door helps to close gaps, sealing in smoke and flames for a specified time period, and helps to starve a fire of oxygen to prevent it from growing.
 Rebated and surface-mounted seals sit inside door frames to seal up the space between the door edging and frame and can usually be painted over once installed.

 Always be sure that the seal properly plugs the gap under a fire door.
 Separate threshold ramps can be used for extra protection, raising the floor to meet the door, without obstructing the use of wheelchairs in schools, hospitals, care homes and the workplace.